Skip to Main Content

 Why a Cash Rebate Behaves Differently from a Credit

-The KOFIC location incentive is a true cash rebate, paid in Korean won to the production company that incurred the qualifying spend.
-There is no requirement to have a Korean corporate tax position to monetise it, which is exactly the structure international producers want — many regional alternatives only work for productions that already have a local tax bill.
-That distinction makes the KOFIC payout behave like the Polish PISF rebate or the New Zealand Screen Production Grant rather than like a France TRIP-style refundable tax credit, even though the headline percentages look similar on paper.
+The KOFIC location incentive is a true cash rebates, paid in Korean won to the production firm that incurred the qualifying spend.
+There is no need to have a Korean corporate tax position to monetise it.
+This is exactly the structure global producers want — many regional alternatives only work for shoots that already have a local tax bill.
+That distinction makes the KOFIC payout behave like the Polish PISF rebates or the New Zealand Screen Production Grant rather than like a France TRIP-style refundable tax credit, even though the headline percentages look similar on paper.

 Why the Distinction Drives Financing in Korea

-Most equity and gap financiers in the Asia-Pacific region will discount your KOFIC certificate to provide cash flow during the shoot, but the discount rate they apply depends on how predictable the certification process is and whether the lender has prior experience with KOFIC payouts.
-Korean banks are increasingly willing to lend against signed KOFIC provisional approvals, particularly for productions partnered with established Korean production services companies that have a track record of delivering on the audit.
-Solid Korean production budgeting upstream is what makes that financing work — see our guide to budgeting at /services/pre-production/production-budgeting/.
+Most equity and gap financiers in the Asia-Pacific region will discount your KOFIC certificate to give cash flow during the shoot.
+But the discount rate they apply depends on how predictable the certification process is and whether the lender has prior experience with KOFIC payouts.
+Korean banks are increasingly willing to lend against signed KOFIC provisional approvals, specific for shoots partnered with set up Korean production services firms that have a track record of delivering on the audit.
+Solid Korean production budget work upstream is what makes that funding work — see our guide to budget work at /services/pre-production/production-budget work/.

 ACT 02